-This article was co-authored by Pam Foti and Jenny Wagner, senior care consultants at Vesta Senior Network in Wauwatosa, WI.
+This article was co-authored by Pam Foti and Jenny Wagner, senior care consultants at Vesta Senior Network in Wauwatosa, Wisc.

-They’re the people who have raised you to be who you are today — cheering you on through major life milestones, lifting you up in the face of challenges or hardships.
+They’re the people who have raised you to be who you are today, cheering you on through major life milestones and lifting you up in the face of challenges or hardships.
 After years of relying on your parents or loved ones, it may seem impossible to imagine a time in which you might need to take on the role of caregiver or decision-maker.

 Starting a long-term care conversation with your loved ones is far from easy, but failing to have an action plan in place can be far more damaging — both emotionally and financially.
-But the hesitation is not uncommon: although nearly 70 percent of people turning age 65 will need long-term care at some point in their lives, less than half of them have discussed their wishes or preferences with family members.1
+But the hesitation is not uncommon: Although nearly 70% of people turning age 65 will need long-term care at some point in their lives, less than half of them have discussed their wishes or preferences with family members.1

-The financial impact of long-term care can be alarming, if not planned for appropriately.
-Today, the monthly, median cost for a space in an assisted living facility is $3,628.2 Additionally, most established assisted living facilities also request that their residents pay for costs privately two years or more before requiring public assistance, or Medicaid.
+The financial impact of long-term care can be alarming if you don’t plan for it appropriately.
+Today, the monthly median cost for a space in an assisted living facility is $3,628.2 Additionally, most established assisted living facilities also request that their residents pay for costs privately two years or more before requiring public assistance, or Medicaid.

 This is also an area in which education can make all the difference.
-For instance, Vesta Senior Network provides long-term care consulting and resources to adult children*, which can help them make the right, confident decisions for their loved ones.
+For instance, Vesta Senior Network provides long-term care consulting and resources to adult children,* which can help them make the right, confident decisions for their loved ones.
 If you can engage a professional to help with this process, try to find someone who will spend time educating you and getting to know your loved one.
-He or she may even accompany you on facility tours to help you and your loved one get a first-hand experience with a community or care option, before making a decision.
+They may even accompany you on facility tours to help you and your loved one get a first-hand experience with a community or care option before making a decision.